saipriya0209/Project_Diabetes_Clinical_Text_Analysis_QBS101_5/README.md

 ## Text Preprocessing

 Text preprocessing involves essential steps like tokenization, stopword removal, and punctuation removal.
-This cleaned text is then poised for further analysis.
+This cleaned text is then used for further analysis.

 ## Named Entity Recognition

 Named Entities are extracted from medical text using a pre-trained model and tokenizer from Hugging Face https://huggingface.co/d4data/biomedical-ner-all).
-This process sheds light on vital medical terms.
+This process gets us tagged words from the text.
 ## Disease Entity Extraction

-Custom functions are designed to extract disease-related entities from the NER output.
+Functions are created to extract disease-related entities from the NER output.
 These extracted entities are categorized and stored for each medical record. https://huggingface.co/emilyalsentzer/Bio_ClinicalBERT

 ## Word Embeddings